Angel of Hadley: William Goffe

-William Goffe was a Parliamentarian military officer during the English Civil War of the 1640s.
+William Goffe (born between 1613 and 1618) was a Parliamentarian military officer during the English Civil War of the 1640s, rising to Lieutenant-General.
 He was one of 59 signatories to the death warrant of King Charles I in 1649, and continued to play an influential role in the English government during The Protectorate rule of Oliver Cromwell in the 1650s.
 In 1660 Charles II was restored to the throne.
 Although many opponents of crown rule were granted amnesty, the regicides were specifically excluded.
 Goffe and his father-in-law Edward Whalley, another regicide, fled to New England.
 They were well known to Increase Mather and Daniel Gookin among others, and were able to move freely in Boston until it was known that Charles II was likely to order their arrest.
 Goffe and Whalley fled to the New Haven Colony, where John Davenport, a sympathetic minister, sheltered them for a time, and the political leadership disclaimed knowledge of their whereabouts.
 It is likely that Davenport connected them with John Russell, the minister at Hadley, Massachusetts, where the two men eventually settled into a highly secluded life.
 Only a small number of people are believed to have known where they were.

 Goffe was able to exchange letters with his wife in England through the mediation of Increase Mather, an influential Boston minister, and Daniel Gookin, a political leader in the Massachusetts government, is known to have overseen some of their financial affairs.
 Edward Whalley is believed to have died in roughly 1675; Goffe reported that he had suffered a stroke and was not in good condition.
 Goffe is assumed to have been in Hadley during some of the attacks made on the town during the war; however, by the later months of 1676 letters he sent indicated that he had relocated to the Hartford, Connecticut area, where he is assumed to have died some years later.